metta-systems/libsss/doc/ssu_over_curvecp.md

          +-------------------------------------------------------------+
 ```

-Streams in channels keep their global IDs and continue delivering data.

-Streams are uni- or bi-directional flows of data between two endpoints.
-Streams group logically
-communications between two parties.
-Streams are identified by stream IDs, which

 base_stream::tx_waiting_ack_ must be reviewed:
 - there can be at most five unaccepted ranges in the stream
 - if new packet creates more unaccepted ranges - silently drop it